csbridge/turkey-21-website/templates/en/resources/sectionleader-faq.md

 ## General

 Welcome!
 We're excited to have you on board as a Section Leader for this online version of CS Bridge.
-There are Section Leaders from Czech Technical University in the Czech Republic, Koç University in Turkey, and Stanford University in the United States.
+There are Section Leaders from Stanford University, Koç University in Istanbul, and various universities in Izmir.
 This will be a learning experience for all involved!
 Our goal is to provide you with the resources you need to help high school students learn a brand new skill - programming!

 ## Platforms We Will Be Using